Seizures Linked to Early Alzheimer’s

 According to Keith Vossel, MD, MSc and colleagues at the Gladstone Institute, “Careful identification and treatment of epilepsy in such patients may improve their clinical course.”
 They further add that “findings add to the mounting evidence that Alzheimer’s disease-related neural network hypersynchrony is an early and potentially treatable component of the disease.”

-It’s no secret that the government is on a mission to find a cure for Alzheimer’s by 2025.
+It’s no secret that the government is on a mission to find a cure for Alzheimer’s.
 The effects seizures have on the cognitive impairment of the brain helps give insight into finding a cure for Alzheimer’s disease.

 Non-convulsive Seizures As Contributing Culprit to Cognitive Impairment